 The insurance industry in the U.S. generated over a trillion dollars in profits during a recent one year period.
 Approximately 44 percent of this amount (i.e., $502.6 billion) was generated by policies covering property and casualty losses according to the Insurance Information Institute (III).
 Given the massive financial influence of insurance carriers, they exercise political power by using a significant portion of the premiums to pay lobbyist who promote legal changes that are adverse to policyholders.
 Insurance carriers face an inherent conflict of interest because they are paid to provide financial security against loss, but they maximize their profitability by minimizing any such payouts.
 Given the influence and financial power of the insurance industry, consumers should be aware of a number of commonly held misconceptions about insurance coverage and claims, such as:

 So-called “Acts of God” often fall squarely within the scope of perils that motivate consumers to purchase insurance policies.
-Although a hurricane, flood, or earthquake might be thought of as an “Act of God” over which insurance companies have no influence, these are the exact type of hazards that merits carrying insurance coverage.
+Although a hurricane, flood, or earthquake might be thought of as an “Act of God” over which insurance companies have no influence, these are the exact type of hazards that merit carrying insurance coverage.
 The issue of coverage for such risks has nothing to do with whether the event can be considered an “Act of God.”
 Rather, the relevant analysis involves whether the risk falls within the scope of covered perils and the existence of an applicable exclusion.

 Homeowners insurance will provide coverage if your residence is flooded during a storm.

 While homeowners insurance typically covers many types of storm related damage, such as damage caused by lightning, wind or rain, flood damage falls outside the scope of coverage of standard homeowner policies.
-Homeowners should consider purchasing flood insurance through the National Flood Insurance Program especially if their residence is located in hurricane-prone areas.
+Homeowners should consider purchasing flood insurance through the National Flood Insurance Program especially if their residence is located in flood area or hurricane-prone areas.

 The decision to file a claim that is overstated in terms of the items listed or the value of the claim is a risky practice that can result in denial of your claim and more.
 Many policyholders are unaware that “padding” an insurance claim can constitute insurance fraud.
 Aside from the financial consequences of having your claim denied, insurance fraud constitutes a crime in Florida.